 You’ve been out running and you feel like you just aren’t making progress.
-You may feel sluggish, irritable and just plain crabby.
+You may feel sluggish, irritable, and just plain crabby.
 Believe me, I get it.
 I’ve been there.
 I have good days and bad.
-Sometimes we just get in a rut.
+Sometimes we just get in a rut and our running is not improving.
 The only way to get out of the rut is to just keep moving.
 There are a ton of ways to tweak your running for improvement, most of them fit pretty neatly into five little boxes.
 To make the largest gains in your overall performance you should try to address all five in some capacity.

 Run more?
 Yes, the best way to get out of a rut is to run out of it.
 All runners need some time off every now and again.
 You may have seasons where you train more heavily than others, the key is not to let your base mileage drop too low.
 Don’t stop running cold turkey.
 There’s no exact number that’s right for every person, but here’s an example to illustrate what I’m talking about.

-Taking a vacation from running, or even mini vacations where you start a program and stop can lead to injury.
+Taking a vacation from running, or even mini-vacations where you start a program and stop can lead to injury.
+It may be one of the reasons your running is not improving.
 If there is any secret to successful injury-free running, it’s that running more mileage, consistently, will help you improve.

-Inconsistency kills even the best of intentions and can be your worst enemy when it comes to improvement.
-Conversely, consistency, can your best ally.
+Another reason your running is not improving is inconsistency.
+It kills even the best of intentions and can be your worst enemy when it comes to improvement.
+Conversely, consistency can be your best ally.
 Running is cumulative activity.
-It builds over days, weeks, months and even years of training.
+It builds over days, weeks, months, and even years of training.
 It is consistency that allows you to have a running career of which you can be proud.

 Runners are a frequently injured group.
+This could be one of the reasons your running is not improving.
 What’s crazy is that if you’re only running — and not cycling your workouts with core exercises or strength work — then you’re just not doing enough.
 You need to look beyond running and expand your training horizons.

 Running is a very jarring, repetitive motion that can be hard on your body if you don’t take the time to strengthen the muscles that support you.
 As you improve and get faster as a runner, there’s a tendency for your aerobic fitness level to outpace your structural fitness, meaning you’ll get faster before your body is strong enough to handle the speed.
 This can lead to injury.